-Demonstrating sessions: These continue into the beginning of Hilary Term in weeks 1-2.
+Demonstrating sessions: These continue into the beginning of Hilary Term in weeks 1 and 2.

-Project help sessions: Weeks 3-8 of Hilary Term.
-Extra sessions run during weeks 5 and 8 of Hilary Term when project submissions are due.
+Project drop-in sessions: Weeks 3-8 of Hilary Term.
+Extra sessions run during weeks 5 and 8 of Hilary Term ahead of the project submission deadlines.